ArashJavan/DeepLIO/README.md

 python ./convert_velo_txt2bin.py -p KITTI/2011_09_30/2011_09_30_drive_0016_extract/velodyne_points/data/ \
 KITTI/2011_09_30/2011_09_30_drive_0018_extract/velodyne_points/data/ [more velodyne data paths]
 ```
 You can pass only one path or multiple at once.
-To acceelrate conversion and save time the conversion script above
+To accelerate conversion and save time the conversion script above
 starts multiple processes, so do not be afraid if your CPU is running under 100% load.

 After the converting is done, you can start with training or evaluating.